Hartford Whalers: Early seasons in Boston (1971–1974)

+Rick Ley was captain of the Whalers from 1975 to 1980, making him one of two Whalers to be captain for six seasons.

-The Whalers franchise was created in November 1971 when the World Hockey Association (WHA) awarded a franchise to New England businessmen Howard Baldwin, W. Godfrey Wood, John Coburn and William Edward Barnes to begin play in Boston.
-The team began auspiciously, signing former Detroit Red Wings star Tom Webster, hard rock Boston Bruins' defenseman Ted Green (the team's inaugural captain), Toronto Maple Leafs' defensemen Rick Ley, Jim Dorey and Brad Selwood, and former Pittsburgh Penguins' goaltender Al Smith.
+The Whalers franchise was created in November 1971 when the World Hockey Association (WHA) awarded a franchise to New England businessmen Howard Baldwin, W. Godfrey Wood, John Coburn, and William Edward Barnes to begin play in Boston.
+The team began auspiciously, signing former Detroit Red Wings player Tom Webster; hard-rock Boston Bruins' defenseman Ted Green (the team's inaugural captain); Toronto Maple Leafs' defensemen Rick Ley, Jim Dorey, and Brad Selwood; and former Pittsburgh Penguins' goaltender Al Smith.

-New England signed an unusually large number of American players, including Massachusetts natives and former U.S. Olympic hockey team members Larry Pleau (who had been a regular with the Montreal Canadiens the previous season), Kevin Ahearn, John Cunniff and Paul Hurley.
+New England signed an unusually large number of American players, including Massachusetts natives and former U.S. Olympic hockey team members Larry Pleau (a regular with the Montreal Canadiens the previous season), Kevin Ahearn, John Cunniff, and Paul Hurley.
 Two other ex-U.S. Olympians on the Whalers' roster (Timothy Sheehy and Tom Williams) had spent a significant part of their careers in Boston with Boston College and the Bruins, respectively.

-The Whalers had the WHA's best regular season record in the 1972–73 season.
+The Whalers had the WHA's best regular-season record in the 1972–73 season.
 Webster led the team in scoring and through the playoffs.
 Behind legendary ex-Boston University head coach Jack Kelley, the team defeated the Winnipeg Jets to win the inaugural WHA championship.

 The club played first season's home games at Boston Garden and Boston Arena.
 However, the Arena was too small and antiquated to sustain a WHA team while the Garden was owned by the rival NHL Bruins in which the Whalers found themselves fourth in priority for dates behind the Bruins, Boston Celtics, and even the American Hockey League's Boston Braves.
 Fed up with the situation, Baldwin decided to move elsewhere.
 In late February 1974, he announced the Whalers' upcoming relocation to Hartford, targeted for early April.